 Hartley Nature Center is dedicated to inspiring life long connections to nature through education, play and exploration.

-Exploration – Hartley Park is 660 acres of widely varied recreational opportunities.
+Exploration – Hartley Park provides 660 acres of widely varied recreational opportunities.
 Whether you enjoy cross country skiing, hiking, bird watching, fishing, snowshoeing or just laying on a warm rock on a sunny spring day, there is something for you here.
 We are committed to improving a visitor’s experience by providing programming, advice and information about this amazing park.

 Our Green Building